-The mentor should not suggest or assign a specific topic to the student (the idea must come from the student), collect or provide data for the student (unless the student is willing to give credit to the mentor and does not claim the data as their own) or analyze the data for the student.
-These actions take away the opportunity for students to do these activities on their own, and devalue student science project work in general.
-The motive for introducing science projects to young people is to help encourage responsible future scientists.
+The mentor should not suggest or assign a specific topic to the student (the idea must come from the student), take data for the student (unless the student is willing to give credit to the data taker and does not claim the data as their own) or analyze the data for the student.
+These actions take away the opportunity for students to do these activities on their own and devalue student science/engineering project work in general.
+The motive for introducing science and engineering projects to young people is to help encourage responsible future scientists.
 The behavior of adult mentors should model the honesty and integrity expected of scientists in our world.

 Before experimentation begins each student is required to complete a Research Plan, which includes signing the Ethics Statement that the student will, “adhere to all MSEF/ISEF rules when conducting research.”
-Students may compete in only one MSEF affiliated fair, except when proceeding to the state fair from their affiliated regional fair.
-Students are only eligible to compete in one affiliated regional fair each year, as determined by the location of the Team Leader’s school of enrollment in the case of Team Projects.
-These regions are determined by MSEF.
+Students may compete in only one MSEF affiliated fair, except when proceeding to the state fair from their affiliated Regional Fair.
+Students are only eligible to compete in their assigned science and engineering fair region, which is determined by the MSEF.
 The student(s) will be judged only on the most recent year’s research.

-Any act of plagiarism associated with science project work exhibited at the MSEF Fair will lead to disqualification.
+Any act of plagiarism associated with science project work exhibited at the Massachusetts Science & Engineering Fair will lead to disqualification.
 Webster’s New Collegiate Dictionary defines plagiarize as “to steal and pass off (the ideas or words of another) as one’s own: use (a created production) without crediting the source: present as new and original an idea or product derived from an existing source.”

-In terms of science project work this means the student MUST:
+In terms of science/engineering project work this means the student MUST:

-In the lab – It is generally assumed that work presented by students at a science fair is the work of the student.
-When this is not the case, the student needs to make this very clear in their oral and written presentations of the project.
+In the lab – It is generally assumed that work discussed at science and engineering fairs is the work of the student.
+When this is not the case the student needs to make this very clear in their oral and written presentations of the project.